google/eng-practices/review/developer/pr-descriptions.md

 -   "Add convenience functions."
 -   "kill weird URLs."

-Some of those are real CL descriptions.
-Their authors may believe they are providing useful information, but they are not serving the purpose of a CL description.
+Some of those are real PR descriptions.
+Their authors may believe they are providing useful information, but they are not serving the purpose of a PR description.

-## Good CL Descriptions {#good}
+## Good PR Descriptions {#good}

 Here are some examples of good descriptions.